Viccccz/picoCTF/convertme.py/README.md

 _#browser_webshell_solvable_<br>
 _#ls_<br>

 Want to play a game?
 As you use more of the shell, you might be interested in how they work!
 Binary search is a classic algorithm used to quickly find an item in a sorted list.
 Can you find the flag?
-You'll have 1000 possibilities and only 10 guesses.
+You'll have 1000 possibilities and only 10 guesses.<br>
 Cyber security often has a huge amount of data to look through - from logs, vulnerability reports, and forensics.
 Practicing the fundamentals manually might help you in the future when you have to write your own tools!

 [Challenge](../convertme.py/convertme.py)